DeskDirector/docs/docs/_release/admin/README.md

 - **IMPROVED** Service type's category facet will ignore category filter, user is able to select multiple categories now.
 - **FIXED** Service type's category facet not always match with latest filter change, this has been fixed by use different approach to get latest filter.

+###### 20th of Feb (1.56.3)
+- **ADDED** Added a UI option to set or unset the default activity member for ConnectWise integration.
+This ensures the client portal's "flag ticket" feature functions correctly when the contact's company does not have an assigned account manager.

 ### 18th of Dec ([1.55](v1.55.1))
 - **ADDED** New interface to manage Office 365 national cloud by register email domain.
 - **IMPROVED** Authentication configuration page should automatically scroll to URL hash tagged content.